msu-denver/24SCS3810-001-db-03-burnout/README.md

 The first step in this project is to create the database, which should be based on Postgres.
 Use the provided SQL template [burnout.sql](src/burnout.sql) to create a database name *burnout* and a user with the same name having full access to the it.
 Save the database parameters in [config.ini](src/config.ini).

+Note: do NOT create the tables of the database as they must be created automatically by SQLAlchemy from the model.

 # Virtual Environment

 Create a Python virtual environment and install all required packages using: